noiseprotocol/noise_spec/noise.md

      session keys (see KEA+).
   * `MixHash()` produces a non-secret `h` value that might be useful to higher-level protocols, e.g. for channel-binding.

+The `h` value hashes handshake ciphertext instead of plaintext because:

+  * This ensures `h` is a non-secret value that can be used for channel-binding or other purposes without leaking secret information.
+  * This provides stronger guarantees against ciphertext malleability.

+Session termination is left to the application because:

+  * Providing a termination signal in Noise doesn't help the application much, since the application still has to use the signal correctly.
+  * For an application with its own termination signal, having a second termination signal in Noise is likely to be confusing rather than helpful.

 15. IPR